 Virgin Care provide Adult Community Services in Dartford, Gravesham, Swanley and Swale areas.
 We provide a wide range of services including community nursing and occupational therapy among others.
-We began providing these services on 26 September 2016.
+We began providing these services in September 2016.

 A wide variety of NHS services sit within the term ‘community services’.
 In very simple terms it means all the services that aren’t delivered in a large hospital (secondary care) or classed as primary care (like GP practices and urgent care centres).